shivah12/Bewakoof/README.md

 # Bewakoof
 Inspired by bewakoof.com
 The main objective is to complete all main functionality of this e-commerce website, such as Login/Signup, Google authenication,Add/Buy and filter the product.
-We have completed this project in 5 days.
+A personal project made using mern stack

 Bewakoof.com is an E-commerce website where a user can find different acessories for men and women.